nirarmon/dependency-tree/README.md

 6. **more tests**

 ### Code Structure
-the code have 3 main classes (other than the api controller), all classes implements their respective interface
+3 main classes (other than the api controller), all classes implements their respective interface
 ##### NPMRegistryClient (implements IRegiteryClient)
 retrieves data from [npmjs](https://registry.npmjs.org/ "npmjs")
 ##### InMemoryCache (implements ICacheManager)